What is a Remote Contingent Worker? Meaning & Benefits

 1. Establish Clear Communication

-Clearly outline goals, timelines, and deliverables to set expectations upfront.
+Clearly outline goals, timelines, and deliverables.

 2. Use Technology